Nosto/nosto-js/README.md

 ## Nosto stub

-When using this SDK, it is not necessary to create the Nosto stub.
-It will be created automatically as soon as the SDK is imported for the first time.
+When using this library, it is not necessary to create the Nosto stub.
+It will be created automatically as soon as the library is imported for the first time.

 ## Initialization